From Wikipedia - Reading time: 4 min

-Closure is a term used in the wine industry to refer to a stopper, the object used to seal a bottle and avoid harmful contact between the wine and oxygen.[1]
+Closure is a term used in the wine industry to refer to a stopper, an object used to seal a bottle and avoid harmful contact between the wine and oxygen.[1]

 They include:[2]

-The choice of closure depends on issues such as the risk of cork taint, oxygen permeability and desired life of the wine.[3]
-Another factor is consumer reaction, with the wine-buying public in Australia and New Zealand positive to alternative closures, while opinion is divided among consumers of the United States.[4]
+The choice of closure depends on issues such as the risk of cork taint, oxygen permeability and the desired life of the wine.[3]
+Another factor is consumer reaction, with the wine-buying public in Australia and New Zealand being positive towards alternative closures, while opinion is divided among consumers in the United States.[4]
 In Europe, perceptions that associate screw caps with low-quality wine may be declining.[3]

 Synthetic wine bottle closures may allow for a controlled oxygen transfer rate.[5]

-Some natural cork closures may be "easy open, easy recork", removing the need for a corkscrew.
+Some natural cork closures may be "easy open, easy to recork", removing the need for a corkscrew.